abhinandanshahdev/bananaGPT/README.md

 # bananaGPT
 BananaGPT is a computer vision application that checks for ripeness of bananas using google's vertex ai multi modal embeddings and cosine similarity.
+It can automatically schedule checks every few minutes or hours, and then send a whatsapp message when it finds something meaningful.

+This is a very basic implementation meant for educational purposes only.
+I have not tested the app for memory leaks or battery drains and I would not be responsible for any issues.

 The solution has 2 parts: